muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Raku.md

 A **Text** artifact is any of the following:

-* Any object of the Raku class `Str`.
+* Any object of the Raku class `Str` that is *well formed*.

 * Any object of the Raku class `Uni` that is *well formed*.

-*It is currently understood that Raku would throw an exception on any attempt to create an invalid `Str` such as that has UTF-16 surrogate code points, and so all `Str` can be assumed to be valid; if this turns out not to be true, this section will need to be updated to forbid bad `Str`.*
+Note that *well formed* means there are no UTF-16 surrogate code points defined in it that aren't in valid surrogate pairs.

 Not permitted is any of the following, to keep things more correct and simpler:

+* Any object of the Raku class `Str` that is not *well formed*, if such a thing exists.

 * Any object of the Raku class `Uni` that is not *well formed*, if such a thing exists.